Palm Tree Species – A Variety of Shapes and Sizes

 green

-trunk with a crown of drooping dark green fronds.
-Suitable
+trunks with crowns of drooping dark green fronds.

 large